usnationalarchives/opengovplan/pages/appendixb.md

       <p>17</p>
       </td>
       <td>
       <p>NARA will seek to expand our citizen archivist crowdsourcing effort and hire two community managers to help us grow engaged communities around our records.
-We will work towards a goal of enhancing more than 1 million records within the National Archives by 2025.</p>
+By Fiscal Year 2025, NARA will have 1 million enhancements, via citizen contributions, to records within the National Archvies Catalog.</p>
       </td>
       <td>
       <p>Section 3,<br />